helena-spawn/grass-demo/readme.md

 This is actually a bit of a messy implementation (and should be refactored/redesigned) but it seems to work for now.

-The <code>applyDrag</code> function slows the curve movements and because of this the bezier curve moves (sort of) back into it's original state.
-This function's main purpose is to slow down the acceleration.
+The <code>applyDrag</code> function slows the curve movements and because of this the curve moves (sort of) back into it's original state.
+The function's main purpose is to slow down the acceleration.

     applyDrag = ():void =>
     {